Comments on Singing Performances | How to Compliment a Singer

 - Head of Future Music Chris Grayston.

 Which of these comments was your favourite and do you have any you’d like to add?
+What are the best singing voice compliments you have ever received?
 Let us know in the comments below!